sailfish-team/sailfish/doc/testcases.rst

 =======================

 Several sample simulations are included in the Sailfish code repository.
-They serve to both illustrate the capabilities of the solver, as well as to test the correctness of the simuations by comparing their results to data from the literature or other CFD solvers.
+They serve to both illustrate the capabilities of the solver, as well as to test the correctness of the simulations by comparing their results to data from the literature or other CFD solvers.

 Most of the examples can be both run interactively, and as a part of a regression test.